 Can you regrow bok choy?
-Yes, you sure can, and it’s super-simple.
+Yes, you sure can, and it’s super simple.
 If you’re a thrifty person, regrowing bok choy is a nice alternative to throwing the leftovers in the compost bin or garbage can.
-Regrowing bok choy as also a fun project for young gardeners, and the ruffly green plant makes a nice addition to a kitchen window or sunny countertop.
+Regrowing bok choy is also a fun project for young gardeners, and the ruffly green plant makes a nice addition to a kitchen window or sunny countertop.
 Interested?
 Read on to learn how to regrow bok choy in water.

 Regrowing Bok Choy Plants in Water

 Keep an eye on the bok choy for about a week.
-You should notice gradual changes after a couple of days, and in time, the outside of the bok choy will deteriorate and turn yellow.
+You should notice gradual changes after a couple of days; in time, the outside of the bok choy will deteriorate and turn yellow.
 Eventually, the center begins to grow, gradually turning from pale green to darker green.

 Water the bok choy generously after planting.
 Thereafter, keep the potting soil moist but not drenched.

 Your new bok choy plant should be large enough to use in two to three months, or maybe a little longer.
 At this point, use the entire plant or carefully remove the outer part of the bok choy so the inner plant can continue to grow.

 That’s all there is to regrowing bok choy in water!